Table of Contents

 - No weather sealing

 A direct rival of the Fujifilm X-T200, the E-M5 Mark III is a micro four-thirds camera, meaning that its 20MP sensor is smaller than an APS-C sensor.
 This makes the camera more compact while delivering image quality and dynamic range, which will be enough for regular travelers.

 Surprisingly, although the camera is cheaper than most models on this list, the E-M5 III is weather-sealed and has impressive image stabilization and an articulating touchscreen.
 The body feels solid and comfortable in hand, and there are many dials for those who want to get into manual mode.

 With a 121-point hybrid AF and 10 fps burst speed, the camera can handle everyday travel photography and family vacations, although you cannot expect comprehensive performance.

 4K video at 24 and 30 fps is great, and so is the inclusion of a flat profile for color grading and a mic port.

-Unfortunately, the so-so AF and missing headphone jack and advanced features like peaking and zebra hold it back slightly.
+Unfortunately, the so-so AF, missing headphone jack, and advanced features like peaking and zebra hold it back slightly.
 The E-M5 Mark III will suit a beginner travel photographer looking for a simple camera that will last long.

 - Rugged, weather-sealed body